Tuition Fees List: 2024/25 Home Postgraduate Taught

 In the event that any of the above apply, but at a later date you are no longer eligible for a tuition fee loan; an application for a tuition fee loan is refused; your sponsorship is withdrawn; or your Higher Apprenticeship is terminated prematurely, you will remain liable for payment of the remainder of any tuition fees still due, in accordance with clause 5 of this policy.

-If you require Student Route visa sponsorship to study in the UK and do not have financial sponsorship to cover the cost of your tuition fees in full, you must pay an advance payment of £5,500 (five thousand five hundred pounds sterling exactly) to secure a Confirmation of Acceptance for Studies (CAS) to facilitate your Student Route visa application.
+If you require Student Route visa sponsorship to study in the UK and do not have financial sponsorship to cover the cost of your tuition fees in full, you must pay an advance payment of £4,000 (four thousand pounds sterling exactly) to secure a Confirmation of Acceptance for Studies (CAS) to facilitate your Student Route visa application.
 A CAS cannot be issued by the University until this payment has been cleared by the University’s bank.

 If you are unable to take up your course with the University, your advance payment is only refundable in the following circumstances: